McDonnell Douglas F/A-18 Hornet: Kuwait

 The Kuwait Air Force (Al Quwwat Aj Jawwaiya Al Kuwaitiya) ordered 32 F/A-18C and eight F/A-18D Hornets in 1988.
 Delivery started in October 1991 until August 1993.
 The F/A-18C/Ds replaced A-4KU Skyhawk.
 Kuwait Air Force Hornets have flown missions over Iraq during Operation Southern Watch in the 1990s.
 They have also participated in military exercises with the air forces of other Gulf nations.
 Kuwait had 39 F/A-18C/D Hornets in service in 2008.
 Kuwait also participated in the Yemeni Civil War (2015–present).
 In February 2017, the Commander of the Kuwait Air Force revealed that the F/A-18s based at King Khalid Air Base had performed approximately 3,000 sorties over Yemen.

 Malaysia

 The Royal Malaysian Air Force (Tentera Udara Diraja Malaysia) has eight F/A-18Ds.
-Delivery of the aircraft spanned from March 1997 to August 1997.
+Delivery of the aircraft occurred from March to August 1997.

 Three Hornets together with five UK-made BAE Hawk 208 were deployed in a bombing airstrike on the "Royal Security Forces of the Sultanate of Sulu and North Borneo" terrorists on 5 March 2013, just before the joint forces of the Malaysian Army and Royal Malaysia Police commandos launched an all-out assault during Operation Daulat.
 The Hornets were tasked with close air support to the no-fly zone in Lahad Datu, Sabah.